St. Andrew’s is a charter member of Highland Community Ministries, an ecumenical organization serving those in need in our community.

 In partnership with the Episcopal Church of the Advent, since 2009 we have supported and operated a Food Pantry, serving a community of hundreds of individuals, families, and their pets.

-On the Thursday preceding the third Saturday of the month, we gather at 6:00 p.m. in Advent’s undercroft to pack boxes for Saturday distribution.
-Depending on the number of volunteers available this process takes around 30 - 40 minutes.
+On the second Tuesday of each month, volunteers gather in Advent’s sanctuary of at 5:30 p.m. to prepare for 6 distribution.
+The pantry concludes by 7.
+On the Thursday preceding the fourth Saturday of the month, we gather at 6:30 p.m. in Advent’s undercroft to pack boxes for Saturday distribution.
+Depending on the number of volunteers available this process takes around 30 minutes.

-On the third Saturday of each month we gather at 8:30 a.m. in Advent’s undercroft to set up and at 9:00 distribute food and pet food.
+On the fourth Saturday of each month we gather at 8:30 a.m. in Advent’s undercroft to set up and at 9 distribute food and pet food.
 This is a larger pantry and more volunteers are needed to make everything run smoothly.
-The food pantry runs until 11:00, but if it's slow, you can leave earlier.
+The food pantry runs until 11.

-At Saint Andrew’s we are continually collecting dry goods and pet food.
-Additionally, the money collected on the second Sunday of each month goes into a Food Pantry fund to ensure the pantry has adequate food supplies each month.
+At.
+Saint Andrew’s we are continually collecting dry goods and pet food.
+Additionally, the money collected on the third Sunday of each month goes into a Food Pantry fund to ensure the pantry has adequate food supplies each month.